November 27, 2003

 to the game destabilizing card bonuses in order to drive the game to a

 conclusion.
-Risk is quite similar in game structure in that there are no fixed
+Risk is quite similar in game structure in that there are no

 alliances, and the game allows players to build up strength by sitting